arnaunin/Advanced-Python-exercises/Recursion/Inventory-management/README.md

 To run the script, ensure you have Python installed, and that your working directory contains the `inventory.json` file.

-### Example

-Here’s an example of how to use the script:

-What task do you want to do?
-1. Search product
-2. Add items
-3. Remove items
-4. Delete product
-5. Show the inventory
-2
-What is the code of the product you want to add items?
-101
-What amount of items do you want to add?
-50

-Product quantity with code 101 updated to 50 items.

 ### Note
 This is a slightly more extensive implementation than what is requested in the PDF instructions.
 Although it is more extensive, it is still a basic implementation of an inventory management system, and many functionalities could be added.
 Any requests for additional features are welcome and appreciated